 How To Stick with Your New Year Goals

-Growing up, I always viewed new year’s resolutions as something you were supposed to do, or that everyone just did.
+Growing up, I always viewed New Year’s resolutions as something you were supposed to do, or that everyone just did.
 I didn’t feel strongly about them one way or another, but I still tried to make and keep them every year.

 But I was never able to stick to them, despite trying a number of different methods.
 When I was in middle and high school, my youth leader even had us all write letters to our future selves, which he would mail to us the next December, so we could see how far we had come.
 Though I loved the idea, I always opened that letter to find very few, if any, of my resolutions had actually happened.